Airplane travel is nature’s way of making you look like your passport photo¨.

 Budget versus Traditional Airlines

 Introduction and History of Budget Airlines

 In the 2000s, budget airlines became a fact of life throughout the airline industry worldwide.
 Today, they even provide 50% of the air traffic in Europe.

 As a result of budget carriers, air travel has become more accessible worldwide.
 More and more first-time flyers (particularly in Third World, Emerging Countries), and many young and lower-income people fly more often.

-Following the deregulation of the US airline industry in the 1970s, many new carriers were formed to challenge the dominance of the so-called legacy carriers (United, American, etc.).
+Following the deregulation of the US airline industry in the 1970s, many new carriers formed to challenge the dominance of the so-called legacy carriers (United, American, etc.).

 Most of these challengers attempted to undercut the legacy carriers’ prices.
 (Before deregulation, the government decided what routes the airlines would fly and determined the pricing system.
 Most tickets, by the way, were priced based on the number of miles traveled.)